 Finally, the last data source looks at Google Trends data for a variety of Bitcoin-related search queries and analyzes those queries to indicate fear or greed.
-For example, a high trend in "how to buy Bitcoin" may indicate prices are risking and greed is growing, while a high trend in "should I sell Bitcoin at a loss" may indicate prices are falling and fear is growing.
+For example, a high trend in "How to buy Bitcoin" may indicate prices are rising and greed is growing, while a high trend in "Should I sell Bitcoin at a loss" may indicate prices are falling and fear is growing.

 Although the Crypto Fear and Greed Index is an incredibly useful tool - it does not and cannot predict future prices.
 Instead, investors should use a Fear and Greed Index as one of many indicators to help inform their investment strategy.

 Broadly speaking, using the Crypto Fear and Greed Index comes down to detecting fear, detecting greed, and acting accordingly based on your unique investment strategy.
 Both extreme fear and extreme greed may indicate market conditions that will make some investors inclined to buy or sell.